Skip to content

 The fact that these symptoms are common does not necessarily mean that they are normal.
 In fact, they can often be a sign of hormonal imbalance.

 Knowing when you are ovulating can be tricky.
 You can look for the above signs and symptoms of ovulation.
 But these may be signs that your body is trying to ovulate.
 They are not necessarily proof that you were successful in ovulating.
-You can use an ovulation predictor kit, which is a urine dipstick type test.
-Again, this only tells you that your body is trying to ovulate, it doesn’t prove that ovulation was successful.
+You can use an ovulation predictor kit or a urine dipstick-type test.
+Again, this only tells you that your body is trying to ovulate.
+It doesn’t prove that ovulation was successful.
 Another method to confirm ovulation is Basal Body Temperature Charting.
 To me, this is the best means of determining when and if ovulation is occurring.

 What is Basal Body Temperature Charting?